SudhindraAnegondhi/cloud_firestore_rest/example/README.md

    ```

-Of course you may use any of the `GlobalConfiguration` load methods of your choice to configure your app.
+Of course, you may use any of the `GlobalConfiguration` load methods of your choice to configure your app.
 The package expects `projectId` and `webKey` to be available as part of global configuration.

 ## Usage